-Creative Union Network embraces the quirks of a loft with an unusual floorplan
+How Creative Union Network Realized the Potential of a Little Loft

 Some spaces are deceptively large.
 You just need the right tools to unlock them.
 For Anahita Azrahimi and Diederik van Liere, that meant a radical rethink of their 106-square-metre loft on the east side of Roncesvalles.
 “It’s not a small space, but it felt small because you couldn’t live efficiently,” Azrahimi says.